 There are times when we may reach out to you to gather additional information.
 When we contact others, our goal is to collaborate to determine the best course of action for each student or situation.
 We appreciate receiving information you might have that will help us reach our goal of effectively supporting our students.

-Students who wish to return to the College may apply for readmission by contacting the Office of the Dean for Student Affairs to begin the appropriate paperwork.
+Students who wish to return to the College may apply for readmission by contacting the Office of the Dean for Student Affairs to begin the appropriate paperwork at least 45 days prior to the semester you wish to return.
 Students who are returning from a College-initiated separation (academic or conduct) may have to demonstrate that the conditions of separation (if any) have been satisfied before readmission is granted.
 To review the form and the process, contact the Office of the Dean for Student Affairs for more information.

-Students who have a documented disability and plan to request accommodations (academic or housing) are asked to contact the Syracuse University Office of Disability Services to register for services.
+Students who have a documented disability and plan to request accommodations (academic or housing) are asked to contact the Syracuse University Center for Disability Resources to register for services.
 Students will be asked to submit the appropriate documentation directly to that office to determine what accommodations and/or services will become part of a student's Academic Adjustment Plan.
-The Office of Disability Services will also work with students who:
+The Center for Disability Resources will also work with students who:

 - may need short term accommodations due to health-related reasons